fansible/symfony-ansible/README.md

 # Ansible provisioning for Symfony project using composer
-This will help you to provision and maintain your server up to date to run your Symfony apps
+This project is meant to make the provisioning of servers as easy as possible to run Symfony apps.

 ## How to use it